ilylabs/ilylabs.github.io/_posts/2025-12-01-electromagnetic-sail-satellite-deorbitation.md

 ## The Space Debris Problem

 More than 27,000 pieces of orbital debris are currently tracked by space agencies — and millions more are too small to track but large enough to destroy a satellite on impact.
-As the number of launches increases with commercial space activity, the risk of cascading collision events (**Kessler syndrome**) grows.
+As the number of launches increases with commercial space activity, the risk of cascading collision events (**[Kessler syndrome](https://en.wikipedia.org/wiki/Kessler_syndrome)**) grows.
 One of the most tractable solutions for **small satellite operators** is to design satellites that deorbit themselves at end-of-life, rather than remaining in orbit indefinitely.

-For small satellites in low Earth orbit (LEO), **electrodynamic tethers** offer a particularly attractive approach among passive deorbitation mechanisms.
+For small satellites in low Earth orbit, **electrodynamic tethers** offer a particularly attractive approach among passive deorbitation mechanisms.
 A long, thin conductive tether generates electromagnetic drag when current flows through it in Earth's magnetic field — requiring no propellant and minimal mass.

 <div style="text-align: center;">
   <img src="/assets/posts/esail/kepler_syndrome.png" width="70%" alt="Visualization of Kessler syndrome: cascading collision events creating exponential debris growth in orbit." />